 - sudden, severe weakness throughout your body, which is called a drop attack

 - difficulty swallowing

-- generalized weakness in a part of the body (drop attack)
+- weakness in part your body

 - blood tests to evaluate clotting ability